Please ensure Javascript is enabled for purposes of website accessibility

 Step 5: Confirm Extended Insight Activation

-If you have the Extended Edition license, you should verify that the Optim Performance Manager Extended Insight (EI) feature is active.
-EI tracks the complete application path, providing you with end-to-end performance visibility.
 If you migrated from an older Performance Expert installation, OPM Extended Insight likely doesn’t automatically recognize the license as valid.
 You must run the separate Activation Kit to enable this powerful feature.
-This integrated view is vital for seeing exactly how to monitor Db2 performance with OPM from an application perspective.
+This integrated view is vital for understanding how to monitor Db2 performance using OPM from an application perspective and to support ongoing database optimization efforts.

 Deploying the Optim Performance Manager Data Collector